SohitKalluru/K-Means-Clustering-of-Major-US-Cities-based-on-Climatic-Conditions-Weather-Data-/README.md

 ## Suggestions

-- This data when combined with data of logistics company along with live traffic data can provide a better understanding in transportation time required between different places ,transportation delays.It can also help a lot in determining the  days which are favourable for transportation vs days unfavourable.
+- This data when combined with data of logistics company along with live traffic data can provide a better understanding in transportation time required between different places.It can also help in determining the days which are favourable for transportation vs days unfavourable.

-- Weather Analytics: Which goods can will be accordingly in demand?
-Depends on weather ?
-Which city may have similar behaviour in terms of demands?